sailfish009/goodvibes/HACKING.md

 Logs are all sent to `stderr`, whatever the log level.

-Internally, we use the GLib to ouput log messages.
-For more details, refer to the page [GLib Message Output and Debugging Functions][].
+Internally, we use GLib to ouput log messages.
+For more details, refer to [GLib Message Output and Debugging Functions][].

 Some of the libraries we use provide additional command-line options.
 To see them all, invoke with `--help-all`.
 For more details, refer to: